Ching-YH/Milestone-1-Blink-LED-Bare-Metal-C/README.md

 # Milestone-1-Blink-LED-Bare-Metal-C
-To blink the LED of STM32 NUCLEO-F446RE as given in the milestone 1 STM32cubeIDE chosen as the software application to blink LED on the board Project created in STM32cubeIDE as a new project with Nucleo-F446RE board template selected Identification of the LED on board to be blink, that is Port A Pin5 (Can be recognised as LD2 on the board also) After the hardware portion, software coding can be started Go to directory :Core\Src\main.c
+To blink the LED of STM32 NUCLEO-F446RE as given in the milestone 1

+Go to directory :Core\Src\main.c
 Library "main.h" included for F446RE in the "main.c" template which used to define the board function

 Blink Project Setup: NUCLEO-F446RE with STM32CubeIDE
 Step 1 : Connect Board: Plug your NUCLEO-F446RE into your computer via USB (ST-LINK port).